panoply/esthetic/readme.md

 Prettify is mostly geared towards projects using Liquid as the consumer facing language and exists an alternative to [Prettier](https://prettier.io/) and [JS Beautify](https://beautifier.io/) but it does not intend to replace such tools.
 It's the perfect choice for projects that leverage the [Liquid](https://shopify.github.io/liquid/) template language and was developed for usage in the [Liquify](https://liquify.dev) text editor extension/plugin.

-Prettify allows developers to comfortably infuse Liquid into different languages without sacrificing beautification support and because it extends upon the sparser/prettydiff libraries it can also be used in an isolated matter. parser Though the tool is mostly geared towards developers working with Shopify themes, JAM~Stack web apps generated with tools like Jekyll and Eleventy or projects using Liquid as the consumer facing language.
+Prettify allows developers to comfortably infuse Liquid into different languages without sacrificing beautification support and because it extends upon the sparser/prettydiff libraries it can also be used in an isolated matter.

 ### Supported Languages

-Prettify supports several different languages and it can be used in an isolated manner, ie: without liquid.

 - Liquid + HTML
 - Liquid + CSS/SCSS/LESS